team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 ### Introduction
 MTOGO A/S is seeking to replace its current system since it is now insufficient.
 The reasoning behind this is because the old system is monolithic in architecture.
 As MTOGO is growing internationally as a business, they need to future proof their business by becoming scalable and reliable in multiple locations.

-also link to our video here
+A video presentation can be found here:  [System presentation](https://www.youtube.com/watch?v=lLA2O8guRCU&ab_channel=Riisager)

-also link to our deployment here
+A link to our deployed Kubernetes cluster: [Deployment](https://jplm.dk/) :cloud:

 ### Repositories
 The following is a list of all the current and future github repositories that was used to develop the MTOGO Food Delivery System.